January 21, 2015

 The teen years bring a variety of physical, mental, and emotional changes that can be both exciting and challenging.
 For you, a teen living with HIV (HIV+), the transition into adulthood can be even more challenging because you have to live and cope daily with a chronic illness.
 Life may seem overwhelming at times.
 However, learning about teen development and how these changes affect your feelings and behavior can help make things a little easier.

 A teen's body grows faster than any time since infancy.
 During a "growth spurt," a boy can add four inches of height and a girl three inches of height.
-Body weight increases, too, although boys tend to add more muscle, while girls add more fat.
+Body weight increases, too, and while this normal weight gain includes both muscle and fat, boys tend to add proportionally more muscle and girls add proportionally more fat.
 During puberty, hormonal changes in boys can cause a deeper voice, facial hair, and hair under the arms and in the pubic area.
 Girls begin to develop breasts, get fuller hips, and grow underarm and pubic hair.
-Even the brain is growing.
+Even the brain is growing and maturing.

 In addition to physical growth, your mental processes of perception, memory, and judgment will develop during your teen years, as will your emotional and decision-making abilities.
 Even HIV+ adults find that taking HIV drugs every day can be annoying, hard to remember, and maybe difficult to hide from others.
 HIV drugs can be a constant reminder of your disease.
 In addition, you may be embarrassed about regular school absences that you take to visit your health care provider.
 All of this may make you feel more self-conscious and sensitive to what others may think of you.